 Please know that we also offer a very similar tour to this one, which is two hours longer.
 It is called Full-Day Authentic Lima Tour and offers the same activities plus a visit to a local fishmarket (with potentially a boat ride) and to Lima’s Christ, from where you can get spectacular views of the city.
 So, if you want to engage even more with local communities and don’t get tired of too many visits, you might want to opt for the longer version of the tour.

 If none of these both tours are exactly what you’re looking for, you might want to scroll through our other Lima Tours and Activities, where you might eventually find the perfect experience for you.

 What to expect on this Half Day private Lima tour

 The local guide will tell you more about daily life in this harsh environment but at the same time point out some of the efforts carried out to improve the situation.
-She’ll tell you more about a local organization, its aims and its projects.
-You’ll meet and talk to some of the families who participate in the projects.
-On most days, you will meet the local kids and teenagers while they are participating in the activities of the local NGO.
+He’ll tell you more about a local organization, its aims and its projects.
+You’ll also get to meet and talk to some of the families who participate in the projects.
+On most days, you will meet the local kids and teenagers participating in the activities of the local NGO.

-I’m Alfredo, partner and expert tour leader at Alternative Peru, an educational and sustainable tourism company based in Lima; and founder of Social Andean Expedition, an initiative that provides solar energy to schools in vulnerable communities, through sustainable tourism programs.
+I’m an expert tour leader and founder of Social Andean Expedition, an initiative that provides solar energy to schools in vulnerable communities, through sustainable tourism programs.
 I graduated in Communications in Peru, and lived and studied in different Asian countries, where I worked as an advertiser, journalist and chef.

 My long stay in other culturally rich countries encouraged me to take a deeper look into my own people, embrace my own culture, and return home to work for the less privileged in Peru.

-I firmly believe in the transformative power of responsible tourism to strengthen the economies and dignity of the most vulnerable peoples of Peru, I see the same values in RESPONS.
+I firmly believe in the transformative power of responsible tourism to strengthen the economies and dignity of the most vulnerable peoples of Peru, and I see the same values in RESPONSible Travel Peru.